turbosnute/PlayOnTv/README.md

 ## 🎯 How to Use

-### On YouTube Video Pages
-- Look for the 📺 button in the video player controls
-- Click it to send the current video to your TV

-### On YouTube Browse/Search Pages
-- Hover over any video thumbnail
-- Click the 📺 button that appears to send that video to your TV

 ### Via Extension Popup
 - Click the extension icon in Chrome toolbar
 - If you're on a YouTube video page, click "▶️ Play on TV"
 - Access settings and connection testing from the popup

-## 🔧 Troubleshooting

-### Common Issues

-**Play on TV button covers other YouTube controls**
-- The button is now positioned before the settings gear icon to avoid overlapping
-- If you still experience issues, try refreshing the YouTube page
-- The button should appear with proper spacing between other controls

-**"Connection refused" or "Connection timeout"**
-- Verify your Android TV IP address is correct
-- Ensure PlayYtApi app is running on your TV
-- Check that both devices are on the same WiFi network
-- Confirm the port number (default: 8383)

-**"No TV configured"**
-- Go to extension settings (⚙️) and configure your TV IP and port
-- Use the "Test Connection" feature to verify setup

-**Buttons not appearing on YouTube**
-- Refresh the YouTube page
-- Make sure the extension is enabled in `chrome://extensions/`
-- Verify your TV settings are configured

-**CORS Errors during connection testing**
-- This is normal behavior for the test button
-- The extension will still work properly on YouTube pages
-- CORS doesn't affect the main functionality

-## 🛠️ Development

-### Making Changes

-1. Edit files in the `chrome-extension` folder
-2. Go to `chrome://extensions/`
-3. Click the reload button (🔄) on the PlayYtApi TV Remote extension
-4. Test your changes on YouTube

 **No data is sent to external servers** - all communication happens directly between your browser and your local Android TV.

-## 📝 License

-This project is open source.
-Feel free to modify and distribute according to your needs.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## 🎉 Enjoy Your Big Screen Experience!

-Now you can effortlessly send any YouTube video to your Android TV with just one click! 📺✨